St. George's - Supporting Families

 As the diagram above shows we have a graduated response, it is therefore important that our Early Help Team has the breadth of knowledge, understanding and skills to identify and respond to any level of need a child or family requires, sensitively, appropriately, and effectively.
 All the members of our team have extensive life and personal experience and the professional experience and training they need, to be well-placed to provide additional information and support to our children and their families.

 All members of the team can be contacted via the [email protected] email address, the school phone number (01527 62263) or are available on the school gate at the beginning or end of the school day.
+In addition to this, individual contact details are available on our safeguarding posters displayed around the school and on the link below called Safeguarding team.

 Our Early Help offer: